pingcap/docs-cn/dev/reference/tools/tidb-binlog/monitor.md

         You can check `handle tso` of Pump to get the time for the latest message of each Pump.
 Check whether a high latency exists for Pump and make sure the corresponding Pump is running normally

-    - Check whether it is too slow to synchronize data in the downstream based on Drainer `event` and Drainer `execute latency`:
+    - Check whether it is too slow to replicate data in the downstream based on Drainer `event` and Drainer `execute latency`:

         - If Drainer `execute time` is too large, check the network bandwidth and latency between the machine with Drainer deployed and the machine with the target database deployed, and the state of the target database
         - If Drainer `execute time` is not too large and Drainer `event` is too small, add `work count` and `batch` and retry